-If the cancer has spread outside the prostate gland, it will most likely go to nearby lymph nodes first, and then to the bones.
+If the cancer has spread outside the prostate, it will most likely go to nearby lymph nodes first, and then to bones.
 Much less often the cancer will spread to the liver or other organs.

 When prostate cancer has spread to other parts of the body (including the bones), hormone therapy is probably the most effective treatment.
 But it isn’t likely to cure the cancer, and at some point it might stop working.
 Usually the first treatment is a luteinizing hormone-releasing hormone (LHRH) agonist or antagonist (or orchiectomy).
 If this stops working, an anti-androgen drug may be added.
 Another option might be to get chemotherapy along with the hormone therapy.
 Other treatments aimed at bone metastases might be used as well.

 Castrate-resistant and hormone-refractory prostate cancer

 Hormone therapy is often very effective at shrinking or slowing the growth of prostate cancer that has spread, but it usually becomes less effective over time.
 Doctors use different terms to describe cancers that are no longer responding to hormones.

-- Castrate-resistant prostate cancer (CRPC) is cancer that is still growing despite the fact that hormone therapy (an orchiectomy, an LHRH agonist, or an LHRH antagonist) is keeping the testosterone in the body as low as what would be expected if the testicles were removed (called castrate levels).
+- Castrate-resistant prostate cancer (CRPC) is cancer that is still growing despite the fact that hormone therapy (an orchiectomy or an LHRH agonist or antagonist) is keeping the testosterone level in the body as low as what would be expected if the testicles were removed (called castrate levels).
 The cancer might still respond to other forms of hormone therapy, though.

 - Hormone-refractory prostate cancer (HRPC) is cancer that is no longer helped by any form of hormone therapy.

 Men whose prostate cancer is still growing despite initial hormone therapy now have many more treatment options than they had even a few years ago.

 If an anti-androgen drug was not part of the initial hormone therapy, it is often added at this time.
-If a man is already getting an anti-androgen but the cancer is still growing, stopping the anti-androgen (while continuing other hormone treatments) actually seems to help in some cases.
+If a man is already getting an anti-androgen but the cancer is still growing, stopping the anti-androgen (while continuing other hormone treatments) seems to help sometimes.